2022 Minnesota General Population Survey of Attitudes Towards People with Developmental Disabilities

 The Arc of Minnesota, The Autism Society of Minnesota, Self Advocates of Minnesota, The State Council on Disability, and United Cerebral Palsy of Minnesota are major partners in this effort.

 This is the final version of the 1962-2007 Public Opinion Poll and includes the Attitudinal Segmentation Analysis.
-(Flash format.
-Also available as PDF and text-only.
+PDF Text

 The Minnesota Governor's Council on Developmental Disabilities is in the process of developing a new Five-year State Plan.
 The direction of the Plan will reflect what people with developmental disabilities and their families, service providers and front line staff believe are the important issues to be addressed and where positive changes can be made in services and service delivery systems over the next five years.
 Two surveys were conducted to assist with this process – The Individual Survey (PDF) (Text version) was based on the Quality of Life survey conducted in 2000; and measured levels of independence, productivity, self determination, integration and inclusion among people with developmental disabilities.
 The Provider Survey (PDF) (Text version) collected input from service providers on areas of emphasis and levels of satisfaction with those areas of emphasis.
 The surveys are supported by qualitative statements (PDF) (Text version), input and the personal quotes intended to supplement the quantitative results that are presented in the reports.